alannotnerd/packer.nvim/README.md

 -- other custom logic
 end
 ```
-**NOTE:** this table is only available *after* `packer_compiled.vim` is loaded so cannot be used till *after* plugins
-have been loaded.

-#### Custom installers

-You may specify a custom installer & updater for a plugin using the `installer` and `updater` keys.
-Note that either both or none of these keys are required.
-These keys should be functions which take
-as an argument a `display` object (from `lua/packer/display.lua`) and return an async function (per
-`lua/packer/async.lua`) which (respectively) installs/updates the given plugin.

-Providing the `installer`/`updater` keys overrides plugin type detection, but you still need to
-provide a location string for the name of the plugin.

 #### Update/install hooks

 You may specify operations to be run after successful installs/updates of a plugin with the `run`